openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 ## Terms and Definitions

-Common terms in this document come from four primary sources: [@!OpenID.Core], [@!VC-DATA] and [@!DID-Core].
+Common terms in this document come from [@!OpenID.Core].

+This specification also defines the following terms.
 In the case where a term has a definition that differs, the definition below is authoritative.

 Self-Issued OpenID Provider (Self-Issued OP)

   An OpenID Provider (OP) used by the End-users to prove control over a cryptographically Verifiable Identifier

 Self-Issued Request

   Request to a Self-Issued OP from an RP

 Self-Issued Response

   Response to an RP from a Self-Issued OP

 Self-Issued ID Token

   ID Token signed using the key material controlled by the End-User.
 It is issued by a Self-Issued OP.

 Cryptographically Verifiable Identifier

   An identifier that is either based upon or resolves to cryptographic key material that can be used to verify a signature on the ID Token or the Self-Issued Request.

 Trust Framework

   A legally enforceable set of specifications, rules, and agreements that govern a multi-party system established for a common purpose, designed for conducting specific types of transactions among a community of participants, and bound by a common set of requirements, as defined in [OIX](https://openidentityexchange.org/networks/87/item.html?id=365).

 Verifiable Credential (VC)

   A verifiable credential is a tamper-evident credential that has authorship that can be cryptographically verified.
 Verifiable credentials can be used to build verifiable presentations, which can also be cryptographically verified.
 The claims in a credential can be about different subjects.
 See [@!VC-DATA].

 Wallet

   Entity that receives, stores, presents, and manages Credentials and key material of the End-User.
 There is no single deployment model of a Wallet: Credentials and keys can both be stored/managed locally by the end-user, or by using a remote self-hosted service, or a remote third party service.
 In the context of this specification, the Wallet acts as an Self-Issued OpenID Provider towards the RP.

 Base64url Encoding

   Base64 encoding using the URL- and filename-safe character set defined in Section 5 of [@!RFC4648], with all trailing '=' characters omitted (as permitted by Section 3.2 of [@!RFC4648]) and without the inclusion of any line breaks, whitespace, or other additional characters.
 Note that the base64url encoding of the empty octet sequence is the empty string.
 (See Appendix C of [@!RFC7515] for notes on implementing base64url encoding without padding.)

 ## Abbreviations